 The Sheid is a good shore dive.
 The wreck can be dived at any state of the tide, but south westerlies will blow the site right out.
-She is best dived from Leas Foot beach which means parking in Thurlestone golf club and then walking a short distance to the sandy shore.
+She can be dived from Leas Foot beach which means parking in Thurlestone golf club and then walking a short distance to the sandy beach, or alternatively she can be dived from South Milton sands, on the other side of the headland.
+The latter is probably easier now, parking on the headland, walking down to the beach and heading directly west.
 Until 2007, the wreck was easily located by a stempost that emerged above the waves at low water.
 Alas no more, so locating the wreck while swimming in the water can be challenging.
 Once found, the wreck is really superb.
 She lies upright in 10m of water and is well broken but the main lines of the boat can be pieced together.
 The boilers are well preserved, as is the rudder and part of the stern section.
 The wreck supports a good population of wrasse, pollack and much other sea life.
 In the day time the wreck is colourful, while at night a different atmosphere and a multitude of life presides.

 The Louis Sheid is an excellent night dive, and if dived at a full moon with good visibility is unforgettable

 This can be an excellent dive – especially when the vis is good.
 The Bretagne was a schooner-rigged steamer that collided with a French steamer some miles off Torbay in August 1918.
 Conditions were foggy so that the collision was unexpected and severe for both boats.
 Unfortunately, the First Mate perished with the Bretagne.